 How can I tell a good school or instructor?

-As a beginning kiter, a lot depends on your choice of kite school… and there is a lot of information to sort through to make this decision.
-Pricing policies, equipment, wind and water conditions during the lessons, and especially the quality of instruction all come into play.
+As a beginning kitesurfer, a lot depends on your choice of kite school… and there is a lot of information to sort through to make this decision.
+Pricing policies, equipment, wind and water conditions during the lessons, and of course especially the quality of instruction all come into play.
 A number of competing organizations offer instructor licenses.
 VDWS, BPJEPS, PASA, IKO, BKSA, KA… Some are better than others, “instructor certification” is often used as a selling point, and schools are sometimes under pressure to hire only instructors holding a particular teaching certificate.
 Some of these organizations are actually proper governing bodies, either government-related or nonprofit national sports associations.
 And some are private companies with their motive being profit from generating instructor and student certifications and other sources.

 When choosing a school or instructor, it’s a good idea to shop around and ask some questions either online or in person before booking.
 But observing a lesson in progress is really the best way to tell– if you know what to look for.
 Here are a few particular points you can take note of:

 1) Before booking any lessons, does the school confirm that you are a good swimmer, and ask specific questions about any health or medical factors that may affect you during your lesson?
 These would include blood sugar issues, heart conditions, old injuries, etc. If you are booked in for a lesson without being asked this, it is a major red flag, and an indication of how much attention is paid to other important safety details as well.

 2) Many schools offer packages containing a number of hours.
 Are you “locked in” by being required to pay for the entire package first, or can you decide as you go whether to continue with that school?
 It’s very tempting for a school to collect the money first, then run out the hours in marginal conditions in order to finish a package.
 Check policies for refunds and no-wind situations.